qosf/qosf.org/qosf.org/mentorship_cohort_3.md

 ---

-##### **Study of quantum algorithms for perceptrons***
+##### **Study of quantum algorithms for perceptrons**

 *Project description*: The project consisted in writing a new chapter for [website](https://quantumalgorithms.org), enhancing the open-source book with an explanation of the quantum Perceptron algorithm.
 Samantha got acquainted with the classical Perceptron algorithm first and then analyzed its quantum counterpart, writing the new chapter.

-*Mentee*: **[ Sam's ](https://www.linkedin.com/in/s-buck)** pursuing her MSc in experimental nuclear physics at the University of Guelph.
+*Mentee*: **[ Samantha Buck ](https://www.linkedin.com/in/s-buck)** is pursuing her MSc in experimental nuclear physics at the University of Guelph.
 In 2019 she received a Mitacs Accelerate research award to work on the quantum simulations division at 1QBit.
 Future interests entail research at the intersection of quantum machine learning and quantum computing towards initiatives in nuclear physics.

 *Mentor*: **Armando** is a Ph.D. student in Quantum Machine Learning at Politecnico di Milano.
 He has a computer science background, with a focus on cybersecurity and data analysis.
 His research currently covers provable speed-ups for data representation algorithms, though his interests in quantum algorithms/computation are broader.